liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **14. Why are there two different report pages with different numbers about unlicensed accounts?**

 **Answer:** The [top-level report page](http://spo.ms/admin#/oneDriveAccounts) shows you insights and lets you download the list of accounts which are at least 93 days unlicensed.
 This page directly indicates the amount of storage that will be billed if you have enabled billing.
 The [detailed report page](http://spo.ms/admin#/oneDriveAccounts/management) is linked from the top-level report page, and indicates all accounts that are currently unlicensed, even if they have been unlicensed for fewer than 93 days.

-**15. Why is the '*deletion scheduled on*' column empty in my CSV export of unlicensed accounts?**
+**15. Why is the *"deletion scheduled on"* column empty in my CSV export of unlicensed accounts?**

-**Answer:** "_Deletion scheduled on_" refers to when the system will try to delete the account next.
+**Answer:** *"Deletion scheduled on"* refers to when the system tries to delete the account next.
 It takes into account the retention period of the unlicensed OneDrive account.
-This property may be empty if there is a hold or retention policy applied to the account.
-Additionally, the column will be empty for users who are still active in Entra ID until the 'deletion' part of the enforcement rollout is complete.
+This property may be empty if there's a hold or retention policy applied to the account.
+Additionally, the column is empty for users who are still active in Entra ID until the 'deletion' part of the enforcement rollout is complete.
 If you delete the active user from Entra ID, and there's no retention policy or hold applied, then the "_Deletion scheduled on_" column will be populated within 7 days.

 **16. Will the unlicensed account enforcement override existing read-only or NoAccess settings which are already applied to my OneDrive accounts?**

-**Answer:** No. When enforcing unlicensed OneDrive accounts, the system will not override existing read-only or NoAccess modes.
-When the system tries to put an account into read-only mode, it will skip the account if the account is already in read-only or NoAccess mode.
+**Answer:** No. When enforcing unlicensed OneDrive accounts, the system won't override existing read-only or NoAccess modes.
+When the system tries to put an account into read-only mode, it skips the account if the account is already in read-only or NoAccess mode.
 When the account gets Archived, it will retain any read-only and NoAccess settings which the admin applied, which will take effect if the account is reactivated.

 **17. Will an account get enforced if the site 'owner' property (also known as the primary site collection admin) has been modified from the original user?**

 **Answer:** No. Modifying the 'owner' property of a OneDrive account to any user or group other than the user who the account was provisioned for results in an unsupported state of the OneDrive account.
 This can cause many issues for the account.
-However, the unlicensed enforcement effort does not utilize the 'owner' property to validate licensing.
-Therefore, modifying the 'owner' property, while generally not a supported change, will not directly cause an account to be considered unlicensed.
+However, the unlicensed enforcement effort doesn't utilize the 'owner' property to validate licensing.
+Therefore, modifying the 'owner' property, while generally not a supported change, won't directly cause an account to be considered unlicensed.

 ## Related topics